OpenSPP/documentation/_sources/howto/developer_guides/beneficiary_keycloak.md.txt

 ## Objective

-After completing this guide, users can create a front-end app using React and can log in to the front-end application using Keycloak.
+After completing this guide, developer can create a front-end app using React and can log in to the front-end application using Keycloak.

 ## Terminology

-Adapters are libraries that make it possible to use Keycloak in securing services and applications.
+`Adapters` are libraries that make it possible to use Keycloak in securing services and applications.

 ## Step-by-step